umd-lib/avalon-sitemap/README.md

 # avalon-sitemap

-Python 3 Flask application to generate and serve a sitemap.xml file for the Avalon public interface using the Avalon API.
+Python 3 Flask application to generate and serve a sitemap.xml file for the Avalon public interface using the Avalon Solr index.

 ## Requires